pelithne/k8s/workshop-no-sp.md

 kubernetesServiceConnection: 'the name of your AKS Service Connection'
 ````

 Save the file.
+This will trigger the pipeline to run.

 #### 3.7.3.5.
 Run pipeline

-Once you understand what the pipeline is doing (within reason :-) ), click "Run".

 After a few seconds, you should see your pipeline starting, and you can drill down into the pipelines to see more details, by clicking on them